AustralianCancerDataNetwork/auscatverse/components/PORTAINER.md

 For example, In AusCAT, you will see a Docker icon as the primary environment, it shows the number of Docker stacks, services, containers, volumes etc., on the host machine.

 Your currently selected environment will be shown by the connected Status on the right.
 Typically, one environment will be configured for your AusCAT node, but multiple instances are possible if other Docker Swarm agents are deployed across different VMs at your site.
-We'll assume only one environemnt is configured as this is the most likely case across the AusCAT network.
+We'll assume only one environment is configured as this is the most likely case across the AusCAT network.

 ![Portainer home screen](images/Portainer_1.png)